Home » LGBTQ+ Culture » How ‘Hood’ and ‘DL’ Performance Harms Black Gay Men

 Harms of “Hood” personas:

-- Performance Over Authenticity: The idealisation of “hood guys” forces many Black gay men to discard intellect and perform the persona.
+1. Performance Over Authenticity: The idealisation of “hood guys” can pressure some Black gay men to downplay their intellect and emotional depth in favour of a more rewarded persona.
 This creates a pattern that mirrors the historical exploitation of slavery.

 DL (Down-Low) Culture: Then and Now—From Survival to Status